 Market share: 2.57%

-Bendigo Bank places a special emphasis on ethical lending and has developed its own codes of practice regarding lending and complying with the Code of Banking Practice, the ePayments Code and the Code of Operation for Department of Human Services and Department of Veterans’ Affairs direct Credit Payments.
+Bendigo Bank places a special emphasis on ethical lending.
+Bendigo Bank has developed its own codes of practice regarding lending and complying with the Code of Banking Practice.
+It also complies with the ePayments Code and the Code of Operation for Department of Human Services and Department of Veterans’ Affairs direct Credit Payments.

 Market share: 2.42%

 Gross mortgage lending: $514 billion

 Gross residential mortgage lending: $364 billion

 Suncorp Bank offers financial planning, investment services, and financial products and services, including home loans.
 One notable product it provides is the Deposit KickStart solution.
 This allows borrowers looking for an owner-occupier loan to use a family member’s or guarantor’s equity on an existing home as security.

 Market share: 1.6%

 Gross residential mortgage lending: $202 billion